kkruecke/cplus-documentation/notes/value-categories.rst

     s1 = s2 + s3;    // Since the result of s1 + s2 expires at the end of the statement, it can be moved from.

 The result of ``s2 + s3`` is an rvalue that expires at the end of the statement.
-Rvalues can be moved from, so the more efficient move constructor is called.
+Since rvalues can be moved from, the more efficient move constructor is called.

 .. note:: rvalue reference parameters are considered lvalues within the body of the function.

-Rvalue reference parameters are considered lvalues within the body of the function.
+.. warning:: reference parameters are considered lvalues within the body of the function.

 Take, for example

 .. code-block:: cpp